buaiscia/web_weather/README.md

   npm run test
 ```

-On a note, I just had time to create one small test against a snapshot, but I had some issue with the packages to make it work.
+On a note, I just had time to create one small test.